How to Filter Posts by Date Range

 AWESOME!!!
 You saved my day, thanks!

-Hi, Thank you so much, but it’s not working in multi site.
+Thank you so much, but it’s not working in WordPress multisite.

 Not working.
 Functions add filters in post view and library view, but when i choose date for example 6 june 2018 to 6 june 2018 i didn’t get anything.
 What’s wrong ?
 How can i fix this?